6 Things You'll Experience When You Leave a Small Town

 6. Self-expression is easier

 Normalcy is a pretty significant feature of rural life.
-There are certain things that are expected and judged.
+Certain things are expected and judged.
 However, cities don’t really work like that.
 People want to stand out, express themselves, and have their personalities heard.
-The urban environment is made for self-expression because variety becomes the normal.
+The urban environment is made for self-expression because variety becomes normal.
 Your distinctions are more easily digested by those you encounter, and you become a little truer to yourself in this way.

-Related: What Kind of College Town Is Right for You?
-Take the Quiz!
+Related: Quiz: What’s the Best Kind of College Town for You?

 With all of this in mind, don’t be afraid to take a chance on a move to a big city.
 It will take time to plan, and maybe a little time to get used to, but it’s the chances you don’t take that you eventually regret in the end.

 Small town, big city—where are you hoping to go to college?
-Let us know on Twitter @CollegeXpress!
+Start exploring your options with our featured colleges by landscape lists

 Like what you’re reading?